Lite³

 Besides publication, the most significant contribution is the addition of JSON compatibility, which adds a great amount of usability and interoperability with existing systems.

-Despite these advantages, B-trees are less common in general-purpose use because the algorithms are more complex to implement and hash maps often perform better for simple key-value workloads.
+Despite these advantages, B-trees are less common in general-purpose use because the algorithms are more complex to implement and hashmaps are perceived to perform better for simple key-value workloads.
 Hashmaps provide 'unbeatable' theoretical lookup times of O(1) vs B-trees O(log n).
 However, this fact glosses over some of the downsides of hashmaps, namely:

 1. Hashmaps do not (efficiently) support range queries.
 Since the keys are stored in pseudorandom order, the access pattern to support a range query is also highly scattered and random, potentially triggering many cache misses.
 Alternatively, a full O(N) scan is required.